flhofer/dell_TB16_firmware/README.md

 It happens that newer release dates have smaller firmware versions, but this is due to a customer's later feature request on an existing version.
 Thus, `140124_10.10_04` is an older base firmware than `131025_10.11_AB`.
 While all of them are made for ASM 1042A (`2104B_RCFG` in the file header), the bin contents in size (using hexdump) are that `10.10_04 < 10.11_A9 < 10.11_AB`, confirming the above versioning.
 I use `140124_10.10_04`, despite being older, because it is the only version that received a warm reset patch later on, solving the Ethernet controller hangup issue after suspend.
 Without the patch, the controller becomes inactive, and wake-on-LAN functionality is lost.
 To reconnect the controller without disconnecting the dock, you must run one of the scripts in `tools/`.

 > [!NOTE]
-> The Dell firmware updater checks only the last digits of the firmware version (which technically is correct) and would want to update.
-However, `asm.exe` is invoked and does not update as it considers the release date too.
-So if you want to update to a newer firmware with an older release date, you need to run a manual force-write as described above.
+> The Dell firmware updater checks only the last digits of the firmware version (which is technically correct) and would update.
+However, `asm.exe` is invoked but does not update because it also considers the release date.
+If you want to update to a *newer* firmware version with an *older* release date, you need to run a manual force-write as described above.

 If the flashing does not succeed because subsystem-ID (SSID) or system vendor ID (SVID) do not match, you can still flash the controller using the ASM MPTool.
 Unfortunately, this tool is not freely distributable due to licensing constraints.
 However, I can reveal that it is found in one of the flash zips on `station-drivers..com` .. ( let's avoid bots 😃 )